 As part of our transition to our business of facilitating institutional lending capital, beginning in June 2019 we have been engaging in strategic cooperation and acquisition projects with several partner companies.
 These partnerships help us to access certain customer segments, and we are facilitating financial institutions lending capital in serving the financial need in these customer segments.
 As part of these strategic cooperation and acquisition projects, we aim to leverage our proprietary technology and 18 years of experience in consumer credit market, to help financial lending institutions to serve the need of consumer credit market in China.
+On May 5, 2020, we entered into a set of agreements to acquire Yong Bao Two Ltd., which controls its variable interest entity SOS Information Technology Co., Ltd. The transaction was consummated on May 15, 2020.

-Our principal executive offices are located at 2nd Floor, Building D, BenQ Plaza, 207 Songhong Road, Changning District, Shanghai 200335, PRC.
-Our telephone number at this address is +86-21-6032-5999.
+Our principal executive offices are located at Room 7-705, Zhongjidasha Plaza, 819-1 Yinxianglu Road, Nanxiang Township, Jiading, Shanghai, 201802, China.
+Our telephone number at this address is +86-21-3115 6909.